oslabs-beta/Abstract/README.md

 8. Set the developer view to be "iPad Pro" (it is set to "Responsive" by default)

 ## Contribute
-Abstract is an open source product supported via the tech accelerator OS Labs/OS Labs-beta.
+Abstract is an open-source product supported via the tech accelerator OS Labs/OS Labs-beta.
 We encourge all feedback and welcome all contributions.
 Note that this product does not have any full-time contributors.
 Expect that there will be a wait time before your pull request can be reviewed.

 #### Contributors
 - Jonnie Oak [@Github](https://github.com/oakj) [@Linkedin](https://www.linkedin.com/in/oakj28/)